xbandrade/fairy-chess/README.md

 - `m*` will display all legal moves for the current player
 - `M1B` will take you to a mate in 1 position for the black pieces, can only use it on the first move
 - `M1W` will take you to a mate in 1 position for the white pieces, can only use it on the first move
+- `quit` during a match will forfeit the game and go to the main menu

 More information about Fairy Chess pieces and rules can be found on [chess.com](https://www.chess.com/clubs/forum/view/the-fairy-pieces-introduction) and [Wikipedia](https://en.wikipedia.org/wiki/Fairy_chess_piece).